hwlongCUHK/Coin-Meme/README.md

 # Coin-Meme
 The official dataset for paper "Bridging Culture and Finance: A Multimodal Analysis of Memecoins in the Web3 Ecosystem"

+The Coin-Meme dataset consists of four modalities: Textual Descriptions, Visual Content, Community Interactions, and Financial Data.
+Textual Descriptions are the narratives associated with each memecoin.
+Visual Content includes the logo image of memecoin.
+Community Interactions encompass user comments.
+Financial Data consists of market-related metrics, including Market Capitalization and the Market Entry Time, which quantifies the speed at which a token gains liquidity and market presence on decentralized exchanges.
+The dataset includes all 3,751 memecoins that were created between January 2024 and November 2024 and subsequently moved to Raydium, providing a comprehensive overview of the memecoin ecosystem.